 At Krause Estate Planning & Elder Law Center, our compassionate legal team knows that many of our clients support various charitable causes that are important to them and their families.
 That is why we are committed to using our legal resources and knowledge of the law to help clients donate money to charities they are passionate about.
 While charitable gifting can be rewarding, it can also be used to generate large income, estate, or gift tax deductions.

 Although there is a wide variety of legal strategies that can be used to maximize these saving opportunities, optimal results can only be achieved with careful planning and analysis.
-If you plan to make significant charitable contributions, then you need to reach out to our legal team to disucss how charitable gifting can impact your personal and family wealth planning.
+If you plan to make significant charitable contributions, then you need to reach out to our estate planning legal team to discuss how charitable gifting can impact your personal and family wealth planning.

 Charitable Lead Trust